Roz Savage: Honours and awards

-Savage was appointed MBE (Member of the Order of the British Empire) in the 2013 Birthday Honours for services to environmental awareness and fundraising.

-She is a Fellow of the Royal Geographical Society, a Fellow of the Explorers Club of New York, and has been listed amongst the Top Twenty Great British Adventurers by the Daily Telegraph and the Top Ten Ultimate Adventurers by National Geographic.
-In 2011, she received the Ocean Inspiration Through Adventure award.
-She was awarded an honorary degree (Doctor of Laws) by Bristol University in 2014.
+Savage was appointed MBE in the 2013 Birthday Honours for services to environmental awareness and fundraising.
+She is a fellow of the Royal Geographical Society and the Explorers Club, and has been listed among the "Top Twenty Great British Adventurers" by The Daily Telegraph and the "Top Ten Ultimate Adventurers" by National Geographic.
+In 2011, Savage received the Ocean Inspiration Through Adventure award, and in 2014, she was awarded an honorary doctorate of laws from the University of Bristol.